SDiamante13/loan-management-service/features/features.md

 When the loan application is processed
 Then the application status should be set to "Rejected"

-## Feature: Flag application for manual review
+## 🚀 New Feature: Flag application for manual review

 ### Scenario: Credit score is between 600 and 749
 Given the applicant has a credit score between 600 and 749